LibraryHost/CAVPP_PBCoreElementSet/README.md

-PBCore Element Set (plugin for Omeka)
+CAVPP PBCore Element Set (plugin for Omeka)
 =====================================

 Summary
 -------

-This plugin creates an element set and an output format for the PBCore standard.
+This plugin creates a custom element set and an output format for the PBCore standard for the California Audiovisual Preservation Project.

-[PBCore][1] means "Public Broadcasting Metadata Dictionary".
-It's an xml format dedicated to digital public broadcasting and built on Dublin Core.

 **Note**: PBCore standard is not totally implemented: only items useful for Omeka are added.
+Additional extension elements have been added for CAVPP internal use.

 For more information on Omeka, see [Omeka][2].